arvkevi/openhumansimputer/README.md

 ### Installing dependencies

-You can install all dependancies with:
+You can install all dependencies with:

 `pipenv install`